webrocket/webrocket-website/content/kosmonaut/ruby.md

 If you are using bundler, then just add the following line:

-    gem "kosmonaut", ">= 0.3.0"
+    gem "kosmonaut", ">= 0.4.0"

 ### Client

 Client will be used to manage channels, provide authentication gateway and broadcast events from the application.

-Initialization:
+Here's trivial example:

     #!ruby
-    client = Kosmonaut::Client.new("wr://token...@127.0.0.1:8080/vhost")
+    c = Kosmonaut::Client.new("wr://token@127.0.0.1:8081/vhost")

-Opening channel:

-    #!ruby
-    client.open_channel("room")
-    client.open_channel("presence-room")
-    client.open_channel("private-room")

-Closing channel:

-    #!ruby
-    client.close_channel("room")

-Broadcasting data:

-    #!ruby
-    client.broadcast("room", "hello", {"what": "world"})
+    c.open_channel("world")
+    c.broadcast("world", "hello", {:who => "Chris"})
+    c.broadcast("world", "bye", {:see_you_when => "Soon!"})

-Requesting for a single access token:
+Requesting single access token operation:

-    #!ruby
-    client.request_single_access_token("joe", ".*")
+    token = c.request_single_access_token(".*")

 ### Worker

 Worker is designed to listen and handle all messages incoming from the backend endpoint of WebRocket server.

-It shall be used by creating custom worker which inherits from `Kosmonaut::Worker` and defines three handlers: `on_message`, `on_error` and `on_exception`.
-Here's an example:
+Ruby version of kosmonaut provides some high level interface to deal with the handlers.

+Here's an example of backend for the chat application:

     #!ruby
-    class MyWorker < Kosmonaut::Worker
+    class ChatBackend
+      # This method will be triggered on 'chat/save_to_history' event.
-      def on_message(event, data)
+      def save_to_history(msg)
-        if event == "append_chat_history"
-          @room = Room.find(data[:room_id])
-          @room.messages.build(data[:message])
-          @room.save!
+        room.find(msg[:room])
+        room.history.append(msg)
       end
     end

-      def on_error(err)
-        puts "WEBROCKET ERROR: #{err.to_s}"
+It can be used now within the worker as following:

+    #!ruby
+    Kosmonaut::Application.build "wr://token@127.0.0.1:8081/vhost" do
+      use ChatBackend, :as => "chat"
+      run
     end

-      def on_exception(err)
-        puts "INTERNAL ERROR: #{err.to_s}"
-      end
-    end

-#### Handlers

-**on_message** hanldles all valid incoming messages.
-It gets two arguments, first is an event name, second - data hash associated to this event.
-Errors raised from within this method are caught and handled by `on_exception` handler.

-**on_error** handles WebRocket protocol errors.
-If something will go wrong with the communication between worker and WebRocket's backend, then appropriate error object will be passed to this method.
-The same as with `on_message`, all exceptions raised from within this method are caught and handled by `on_exception` handler.

-**on_exception** handles internal errors.
-All exceptions raised from within other handlers are caught and passed to this method.

-#### Starting listener

-To make your worker running, you have to use `listen` method:
+### Worker in separate thread

+Kosmonaut is threadsafe, so worker application can be run safely in separate
+thread:

     #!ruby
-    worker = MyWorker.new("wr://token...@127.0.0.1:8080/vhost")
-    worker.listen

-Calling `listen` will block current thread.
-Worker automatically handles reconnects and recovery from the errors.
-The only two cases when worker can break are when specified token is invalid and `UnauthorizedError` appears, or when `on_exception` callback raises an error.

-#### Listener in separate thread

-Kosmonaut is threadsafe, so worker can be run safely in separate thread:

-    #!ruby
+    app = Kosmonaut::Application.build("wr://token@127.0.0.1:8081/vhost") { ... }
-    Thread.new { worker.listen }
+    Thread.new { app.run }

 In this case you can stop the listener whenever you want from other thread using `stop` method:

     #!ruby
-    worker.stop
+    app.stop

 ### Troubleshooting